eschluntz/eschluntz.github.io/_posts/software/2023-8-26-compressing-my-typing.markdown

 For #1 I thought I could just do a dictionary look up to blacklist any english words.
 That works great for preventing `and -> a`, but it turns out I type plenty of things that aren't officially english words, like "yc" (aka Y-Combinator).
 On the other hand, "bat" is an english word, but I typed it exactly zero times in my 6 month data set, and it makes a very memorable abbreviation for "be able to", which is one of my commonly typed phrases.

-The proper way to do this would be to use the frequently in my corpus of text to classify whether a given abbreviation is "available" or not.
+The proper way to do this would be to use the frequency in my corpus of text to classify whether a given abbreviation is "available" or not.
 I started with a simple hardcoded blacklist of terms to avoid, and it worked so well that I haven't had to revisit the problem.
 Always good to start simple!

 <img src="/img/software/compress/blacklist.png" alt="" width="100%" />